-investment across different funds or portfolio companies of the GP).260 In that case, a GP might prefer a low bid on assets that come with an offer of a stapled commitment, and refrain from seeking a higher bid.261 In line with the analysis provided in Section II.D.4, one interviewee explained that in situations that generate conflicts of interest between different LPs, the GP may favor the new large investor (who are often repeat and seasoned players) at the expense of other investors.262
+Interviewees on the LP side have also emphasized that the process with a third-party lead investor must be examined in light of the broader interactions between the GP and that lead investor, 264 which extends well beyond the investment in the specific continuation fund (and could include promises by the lead investor to spread out a large investment across different funds or portfolio companies of the GP).
+265 In that case, a GP might prefer a low bid on assets that come with an offer of a stapled commitment, and refrain from seeking a higher bid.
+266 In line with the analysis provided in Section II.D.4, one interviewee explained that in situations that generate conflicts of interest between different LPs, the GP may favor the new large investor (who are often repeat and seasoned players) at the expense of other investors.
+267

 Finally, even if we assume that the negotiation between the lead investors and the GP truly mimics an arms-length process, it should be remembered that the new lead investors represent only the interests of the buying LPs, which are contrary to those of the selling LPs.
-Therefore, ensuring that that process will include a third-party lead buyer does not necessarily protect all investors.
+Therefore, ensuring that that process will include a third-party lead buyer does not necessarily protect all investors.268